Redut: Veterans Battalion

 The "Veterans Battalion" is reported to be part of Redut, with Redut conducting its recruitment and acting as a financial institution.
-According to Grey Dynamics, they are estimated to have 2000 fighters, and are mostly deployed for reconnaissance and assault.
 Contracts can be signed for either 6 or 12 months of service, with pay estimates at around £2150 a month, going up depending on experience, performance, and rank.
 It is being advertised on social media such as Telegram, their website, and profits of positive reporting of Russian state TV on it.
 Required for joining is experience with small arms, 21 to 55 years of age, good physical shape, Russian passport and military identification.
 They are a well equipped with high quality weaponry, like drones and UAVs, APCs, MBTs, IFVs, logistical vehicles, automatic grenade launchers, mortars and artillery systems.
 Additionally, they are assessed to have superior training and significant combat experience in comparison to other Russian units, and are said to work effectively with other units.
-"Veterans" is known for its distinctive patch showing Russian President Vladimir Putin.
-According to reports, the 2nd Battalion of the 60th "Veterans" Separate Air Assault Brigade is operating on one of the Bakhmut flanks.
+"Veterans" is known for its distinctive patch showing Russian president Vladimir Putin.According to reports, the 2nd Battalion of the 60th "Veterans" Separate Air Assault Brigade is operating on one of the Bakhmut flanks.